 Getting your property listing out there and in front of the right tenants is a reasonably laborious and time-consuming process.
 However, it needs to be done.

-From, creating the listing, getting good photography, posting online, organising viewings, screening tenants - to finally getting the lease signed.
+From, creating the listing, getting good photography, posting online, organizing viewings, screening tenants - to finally getting the lease signed.

 The good news though is that there are plenty of websites now that make it a whole lot easier to find good tenants - or perhaps more importantly for good tenants to find you.

 Try a few and find what works for you.